SeeSharpSoft/intellij-csv-validator/README.md

 Starting with **CSV Plugin 2.10.0**, _new features will only be developed for IntelliJ IDE 2019.3 and higher_.

-Major bug fixes will still be release for previous IDE versions 2017.3.1 - 2019.2.\*, but no new features or cosmetic fixes.
+I will still release patches for major/critical bugs for previous IDE versions 2017.3.1 - 2019.2.\*, but no additional features or cosmetic fixes.

 ### Syntax parser & validation